blaze-b/interaction-design-interface/README.md

 ### Gestalt Principles

-  It describes how to perceive the information.
+  - It describes how to perceive the information,

       1. Proximity
+        - Perception of relationships between objects close that are close to each other.
       2. Similarity
+        - Perception of relationships between objects similar to each other
       3. Closure
       4. Continuity
       5. Connection

-  1. Proximity Principle

-    - Perception of relationships between objects close that are close to each other.

-  2. Similarity principle

-    - Perception of relationships between objects similar to each other

 ### Accentuate Relationships